Sage-Bionetworks/terra-to-aws/README.md

 The following input parameters are required:

 -input_file: a local path to a text file that contains a list of gcp objects that you want to copy.
 This can be generated using the `gsutil ls` command.
 Example: `/home/jupyter/commit/smalltest.txt`

 -s3_prefix: a prefix that will define the path that objects will be copied to on your S3 bucket.
 Example: `rnaseq_cram`

 -s3_bucket: The name of the S3 bucket that you are copying data to.
 Example: `strides-ampad-project-tower-bucket`

 -gcs_project: the GCS project ID for your Terra instance.
 This can be found by running `export $GOOGLE_PROJECT` on your Terra instance.
 Example: `terra-a9763d`

 **Special Considerations**
 - At Sage and other AWS environments, your AWS access token will expire after 8 hours.
 This will require you to restart the data transfer, taking care to pickup after the last file that was succesfully copied.
 - It is highly recommended to check the fidelity of your data transfer by comparing the file size or md5sums (if available) of the gcp and s3 objects following completion of the data transfer
-- Higher Network bandwidth may increase the speed of your data transfer, but this script is relatively slow for copying large amounts of data.
+- Choice of instance configuration (cpus, memory, network bandwidth, etc.) may increase the speed of your data transfer, but this script is relatively slow for copying large amounts of data.
 - Future development efforts will include better error handling and parallelization of the data transfer